-Enterprise IT has witnessed the times of the mainframes (IBM, Siemens, Bull, ICL, Unisys, etc.), of the mini’s (Wang, DEC, HP, etc.), of terminal processing, of Client-Server architectures and GUI-interfaces, of the Web and Internet, and now many agree is entering the era of the Cloud.
-Each time TP-processing or application server technologies, database technologies, programming languages and development environments evolved with these evolutions in a quite disruptive way.
+Enterprise IT has witnessed the times of the mainframes (IBM, Siemens, Bull, ICL, Unisys, etc.), of the mini’s (Wang, DEC, HP, etc.), of terminal processing, of Client-Server architectures and GUI-interfaces, of the Web and Internet, and now has entered the era of the Cloud.
+TP-processing or application server technologies, database technologies, programming languages and development environments evolved with each of these stages in a quite disruptive way.

 However, a new generation most often did not replace the previous one, but it was put in usage on top of the previous one.
 To complicate things even further, all kinds of complex interfaces between all these systems of various age and evolution had to be built.

-At the same time, what is called the “Consumerization of IT” is putting pressure on companies and IT-staff: users want to work in the same way during business hours then at home: use iPads, Facebook-like social networking, Google-like searching in the vast company data stores….
+At the same time, what is called the “Consumerization of IT” is putting pressure on companies and IT-staff: users want to work during business hours in the same way as they do it at home: use iPads, Facebook-like social networking, Google-like searching in the vast company data stores….

 IT Companies, small and large, have flourished and too often then disappeared again over the last half century.
-The record of the largest market capitalization in history has been broken by IT companies: Apple, once almost bankrupt, took the lead from Microsoft in august 2012.
+The record of the largest market capitalization in history has been broken by IT companies.

 The IT discipline has re-invented itself over and over again during its first 50 years, and “innovation” has been the name of the game.
 Innovation lead to a Darwinism kind of truth: it is not the strongest of the species that survive, not the most intelligent, but the one most responsive to change.